hngx-org/zuriportfolio-frontend/README.md

 # Zuriportfolio - Frontend

-This is a `Node.js / Express` project.
+This is a `Nextjs, Typescript and Tailwindcss` project.

 ## Getting Started